 At the core of her latest publication, 'The Relationship Factor in Safety Leadership', are eight beliefs about human nature that are common to leaders who successfully communicate that safety is important while meeting business results.
-Using stories to illustrate what successful leaders do, she explains how to create and recover important stakeholder relationships by taking action based on these beliefs.
-Edgar H. Schein, author of Organizational Culture and Leadership and the Humble Leadership Series commented that her book should be required reading for all leaders concerned with safety.
+Edgar H. Schein, author of Organizational Culture and Leadership and the Humble Leadership Series, commented that her book should be required reading for all leaders concerned with safety.
 It turns out that a leader’s ability to create relationships is an important key to his or her success.

 Dr. Drew Rae Manager